amarine-py/crag-apps/planning/Proposal.md

 ### Lars is a lurker, aka, a potential user of Partner Finder

 > As Lars, I want to view Partner Finder to see if it can help me find suitable partners.
-> - Lars should be able to navigate to Partner Finder to view existing users and their profiles, if they are public
+> - Lars should be able to navigate to Partner Finder to search by username or location to find climbers, if their profiles are public

 > As Lars, I want to view the forums on Partner Finder to see how existing users communicate.
 > - Lars should be able to navigate to Partner Finder to view the forums and see all posts